clcoffey/innershift.github.io/content/english/blog/25-10-28-From-CXO-to-Costume.md

 If you feel the weight of the costume, know: this moment is not a breakdown—it’s a breakthrough.
 Your shift begins when you choose to pause and listen inward.

-I offer a **30-minute free Alignment Call** — a gentle, no-pressure session to ask questions, tell me about the things that are on your mind, explore what’s beneath the surface and experience the InnerShift process before you commit.
+I offer a **30-minute free Alignment Call**, a gentle, no-pressure session to ask questions, tell me about the things that are on your mind, explore what’s beneath the surface and experience the InnerShift process before you commit.

 👉 [Book Your Free Alignment Call](https://cal.com/cristina-coffey/alignment)